tech-warriors-corporation/harvtech-platform-api/README.md

 - [ ] Add [JWT](https://jwt.io) to authenticate requests.
 - [ ] Use an ORM for PostgreSQL.
 - [ ] Add a logger.
+- [X] Protect passwords with a pattern with numbers, chars and symbols, use minlength too.
 - [X] Add test in CI/CD.
 - [ ] Add environment variables in Cloud.
 - [ ] Protect routes with token.